2021-07-29

 About Aizip, Inc.

-Aizip, Inc., develops AI models for IoT applications.
-Based in Silicon Valley, Aizip provides design services with superior performance, quick turnaround time, and excellent ROI.
-Their models can be used in a wide range of applications for an intelligent, automated, and connected world.
-For more information, please visit www.aizip.ai
+Aizip, Inc., develops AI models for edge applications.
+Based in Silicon Valley, Aizip provides models with superior performance, quick turnaround time, and excellent ROI.
+These models can be used in a wide range of applications for an intelligent, automated, and connected world.
+For more information, visit www.aizip.ai.